Reds vs. White Sox Player Props Betting Odds

 MLB Props Today: Cincinnati Reds

-- The Reds' Hunter Greene (0-1) will make his seventh start of the season.
+- The Reds' Nick Lodolo (2-1) will make his seventh start of the season.

-- He has earned a quality start two times in six starts this season.

-- Greene has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent